 MY JOURNEY HERE

-Willits happened to also be where Ecology Action is located, John Jeavons’ demonstration site and education center.
-I started working in the natural food store on main street and who should be a regular customer but John Jeavons himself!
-I soon acquired a position at Ecology Action as a helper/maintenance staff and got to see the level at which his method could be applied and benefit so many around the world.
+Willits is also where Ecology Action is located with John Jeavons’ demonstration site and education center.
+Although we did not make that connection at the time we moved there, the Universe was helping us along.
+I started work at the natural food store in town and discovered John Jeavons was a regular customer!
+I soon acquired a position at Ecology Action and had the honor and joy to see the level at which his method could be applied and benefit so many around the world.

-In 2012, I discovered the beautiful, female centered teachings of Lynn Andrews (http://lynnandrews.com/).
-Jeff brought home a copy of her first book Medicine Woman from our local book sale.
-This book tells of her first few years apprenticing to two Native American shaman women and Jeff thought I might enjoy it.
-Well he was right!
+In 2012, I discovered the beautiful, female centered teachings of Lynn Andrews when Jeff brought home a copy of her first book Medicine Woman from our local library book sale.
+He knows well my love of books about indigenous wisdom, bringing in the magic of nature connection and healing arts.
+This was a female version of The Tracker books and Carlos Castaneda books combined!
 I read the entire twelve book series of her shamanic training under Agnes Whistling Elk and Ruby Plenty Chiefs in just a few months.
 In 2013 I began her four-year shamanic studies apprenticeship called The Mystery School and graduated in 2016, receiving my ordination into the International Assembly of Spiritual Healers and Earth Stewards Congregation.
 This has helped bring balance to all my previous practices and helped me see that this female energy is what we and the world need for wholeness.

 I offer my classes for women only; because women need space to feel, be and express themselves and learn skills to empower themselves.
 Now is the time to reclaim our power like never before in herstory!